UN to vote on arms embargo and new sanctions on South Sudan

-UNITED NATIONS – The Security Council is set to vote Friday on a resolution that would impose an arms embargo on South Sudan and sanctions against a current deputy defense chief and former army chief.
+UNITED NATIONS – The Security Council plans to vote Friday on a resolution that would impose an arms embargo on South Sudan and sanctions against a current deputy defense chief and former army chief.

 The final draft resolution, obtained Thursday, expresses “deep concern” at the failure of South Sudan’s leaders to end hostilities and condemns “the continued and flagrant violation” of agreements to stop fighting.

-The U.S.-sponsored resolution needs a minimum of nine “yes” votes for adoption by the 15-member council.
-Diplomats said they expected a number of abstentions though no veto.
+The U.S.-sponsored resolution would need a minimum of nine “yes” votes for adoption by the 15-member council.
+Diplomats said they expected a number of abstentions but no veto.

-A peace deal signed in August 2015 didn’t stop the fighting, and neither did a cessation of hostilities agreement this past December and a declaration on June 27.
+A peace deal signed in August 2015 didn’t stop the fighting, nor did a cessation of hostilities agreement this past December and a declaration on June 27.

 A resolution adopted by the council May 31 threatened an arms embargo on South Sudan and sanctions against six people if Secretary-General Antonio Guterres reported by June 30 that fighting had not stopped and a political agreement wasn’t reached.
 Guterres said in a June 29 letter to the council that “there have been credible reports of fighting” and U.N. peacekeepers had documented serious violations of international human rights and humanitarian law